0x20/hackerspace-blueprint/6-guidelines.md

 ### Network/security

 * Just leave other people's stuff alone, don't post "*funny*" social network status updates on unattended logged in computers.
 * Don't sniff the network, no ssl-strip / rogue dhcp / random script-kiddo stuff.
-It been done before.
+It's been done before.
 It's lame.
 * Don't congest the network with (legal) torrenting, just behave nicely, so we don't have to write an AUP.